Vic Falls to Cape Town

 After a stunning sunrise we leave the Namib - Naukluft Park area and head south to the Fish River Canyon.
 The second largest canyon in the world was forming by a mixture of both tectonic activity and water erosion.
 A road follows the canyon rim allowing us access to several viewing points from where we can take in the spectacular view.

-Day 19, Fish River Canyon to Orange River - South Africa
+Day 19 to 20, Fish River Canyon to Orange River - South Africa

 Further south we cross over the Orange River, the natural land border of Namibia, and enter South Africa.
 Our gorgeous campsite rests on the bank of the river.
 An option this afternoon is to take a canoe trip on the peaceful Orange River and check out the bird life.

-Day 21, Orange River - South Africa to Cape Town
+Day 21 to 22, Orange River - South Africa to Cape Town

 We cross the Orange River and arrive into South Africa.
 After a long days drive we end this expedition in the vibrant and cosmopolitan city of Cape Town.